-From here, Jenny continues the story by sharing the letter she wrote to Captain Tony after finding his message in a bottle all those years ago:
+From here, Jenny continues the story.
+Here’s the letter she wrote to Captain Tony after finding his letter in a bottle:

 “Dear Tony, we found your message in a plastic container, wrapped in black tape off the north coast of Donegal.

 We, Jenny, Julie, Clare and Ingrid) went for a walk to what we call the ‘Bolder Beach’ and on the way back I (Jennie) found your bottle and inquisitive me started unwinding it.
 Clare helped me open it but Ingrid, who isn’t the imaginative type walked.

 When the top at last came off, we were surprised to find your message inside.
 We quickly read it and called to Ingrid who didn’t believe us at first.